garland-culbreth/pymdea/README.md

 ## Use

 Once you have cloned this repository to your local machine, use the `dea.ipynb` file to prepare your data and run the diffusion entropy analysis.
+A user guide and quick reference are provided on [the wiki](https://github.com/garland-culbreth/Diffusion-Entropy-Analysis/wiki).

 ### dea.ipynb
 This Jupyter notebook is for working with real data.
 It imports functions from the `dea.py` module to make code cells as simple as possible, and contains markdown discussing how to use the method and interpret the results.